giourgasnicolas/Finite-Element---Tsunami/README.md

 # Finite-Element---Tsunami
-Use of finite element methods to simulate the propagation of the Okada Tsunami.
+Use of finite element methods to simulate in C the propagation of the Okada Tsunami.